SocNetMigration/MigNet-MATLAB-code/README.md

 # Code package for the paper <br> "A model of dynamic migration networks: Explaining Turkey's inter-provincial migration flows"

-This repo contains the dataset and the code that generates the results reported in the paper entitled "*A model of dynamic migration networks: Explaining Turkey's inter-provincial migration flows*"
+This repository contains the dataset and the code that generates the results reported in the paper entitled "*A model of dynamic migration networks: Explaining Turkey's inter-provincial migration flows*"

 + The script **main_migration.m** runs the experiments for real data.